purplebase/purplestack/CONTEXT.md

 **Important**: Any time you display note content (kind 1, kind 11, kind 1111), you MUST use this instead of displaying raw text.

 ### Displaying Engagement Information

+**⚠️ Important**: `EngagementRow` is a generic component in `/common/`.
+Never modify it with app-specific behavior - use its callback system for customization.
+See the **Common Widget Architecture** section in Code Guidelines.

 Use the `EngagementRow` widget to display social engagement metrics (likes, reposts, zaps, comments) for Nostr notes in a clean, Material 3 design.